Every so often, a bold artistic endeavor emerges that is courageous enough to ask the question: “Do parents actually know what their kids are up to?”

 And, in a decade where we are seeing record-breaking numbers of suicide among pre-teen girls, Amy may just be what young girls today need to explore these missed conversations.
 To see.
 To understand that the things they are experiencing — the pressures, the boys, the bullying, the sex — are being universally experienced by other girls.

-So, perhaps, like Jennie for us kids of the nineties, Amy is a character that can provide them some answers.
-And more so, show them the consequences of going down the rabbit holes of curiosity that they might be on the brink of doing anyway.
+So, perhaps, like Jennie did for the kids of the 90s, Amy will provide some answers for today’s little girls.
+And more so, show them the consequences of going down the rabbit holes of curiosity that they are likely to go down anyway.

-Perhaps a vicarious look at the correlations between actions and consequences vis-à-vis a fictional character is exactly what they need to steer clear of making those same mistakes.
-Amy might just be 2020’s cautionary tale for young girls everywhere.
-And, shielding these girls from her, may just cause more harm than good.
+Maybe a vicarious look at the correlations between actions and consequences vis-à-vis a fictional character is exactly what they need to steer clear of making those same mistakes.
+Amy might just be 2020’s cautionary tale for young girls everywhere – shielding these girls from her may just cause more harm than good.

 Because, in the end, parents can talk at kids as much as they want.
-But eventually, kids seek out things to connect to in order to truly understand them.
-And, Cuties seems to genuinely strive to achieve that connection.
+But eventually, kids seek out things to connect to in order to truly understand them – Cuties seems to genuinely strive to achieve this connection.

 So, perhaps instead of reacting with outrage, we should look at Cuties as an opportunity.

 An opportunity that us young girls growing up in the nineties had with Jennie.
 An opportunity for them to have their own Jennie, in Amy.
 To allow that connection to inform them [of what lies ahead for them] in a safe space — before they get confronted (and they will get confronted) in a more precarious one.